-In Fiscal Year 2022 NIRCC assisted in or worked on a number of projects.
+In Fiscal Year 2023 NIRCC assisted in or worked on a number of projects.
 One of the new initiatives NIRCC was a part of was planning for horse trails in Allen County.
 NIRCC is on the board of the Three Rivers Horse Trails nonprofit organization and assists with identifying and mapping potential horse trail routes, identifying potential properties for trailheads and potential horse trails, conducting environmental analysis for potential sites, creating conceptual designs for trailheads, producing graphics and maps for public meetings, and assisting with grant proposals.

-In FY 22 NIRCC assisted the Three Rivers Horse Trails with applying for an Indiana Trails Program (ITP) grant.
-The application was successful and will provided fuding for a trailhead people to park trucks and trailers and about 5.3 miles of horse trails.
-The trailhead will even include the following ADA accessible features: ADA parking for one truck and trailer, a special mounting area that is accessible, available water hydrant for horse use, an area with a picnic table, and bathroom access.
+In FY 23 NIRCC assisted the Three Rivers Horse Trails and Allen County with administering the awarded Indiana Trails Program (ITP) grant.
+The grant award, along with local funding from Allen County, provides funding for approximately 9 miles of horse trails and a trailhead to park trucks and trailers for people using the trails.
+The trailhead includes the following ADA accessible features: ADA parking, a special mounting area that is accessible, available water hydrant for horse use, an area with a picnic table, and bathroom access.
 Figure 39 shows the layout of the planned horse park.
-Allen County will also be providing addition trails extending outside the scope of the ITP grant that could eventually add up to an additional 3.8 miles.

-NIRCC continued to serve on the Poka-Bache Coalition this past fiscal year.
-The coalition has been concentrating on putting together an interlocal agreement that jurisdictions along the corridor can join to help further develop the trail and push towards completion.
+NIRCC continued to serve on the Poka-Bache Coalition this past fiscal year and participated in the Poka-Bache Task Force meetings.
+The coalition had been concentrating on putting together an interlocal agreement that jurisdictions along the corridor could join to help further develop the trail and push towards completion.
+The interlocal agreement was completed and the task force was created with representatives from each jurisdiction.
 The Poka-Bache Connector is a planned 81-mile long regional trail that will connect Pokagon State Park in Angola with Ouabache State Park in Bluffton, traveling through 4 counties and 7 cities and towns.
-The Poka-Bache Coalition was formed with 33-members to collaborate on the future development of this State Visionary Trail.
-The members include representatives from all four county governments, all city and town governments, the six non-profit trail advocacy groups in the region, the Indiana Department of Natural Resources, the Indiana Department of Transportation, the Northeast Indiana Regional Coordinating Council, U.S. Senator Braun's office, representatives from community foundations and visitor bureaus, Michael Galbraith from the RDA and several state elected officials.

 NIRCC continued to work on the branding and wayfinding initiative for the region.
 Templates were made for different sign types so signs could be produced.
 Design and material details were produced for a number of sign types as well.
 The brand and wayfinding signage guidelines manual is provided to the public on NIRCC's website.
 Files of sign designs and templates are available upon request from NIRCC.
-Some of the wayfinding projects that were worked on for the United Trails system included projects in the Town of Waterloo, City of Huntington, City of Wabash, Town of Lagro, and Wabash County.
-Following are pictures of the new signs that have been installed.
+Some of the wayfinding projects that were worked on for the United Trails system included projects in the City of Huntington, Huntington County, Allen County, City of Fort Wayne, Town of Leo-Cedarville, and the Town of Grabill.
+Following are rendering examples of the sign types used.